 President – Tom Ashford

-Hi, I’m Tom (they/them), a second year undergrad at St John’s.
-My job is to oversee the goings-on of our committee and try make sure all the roles are integrating well together.
-I’m our primary voice on CUSU council, which means I try my best to communicate any LGBT+ issues raised by the community to CUSU and the university in general.
-I’m also first point of contact for most external matters, so communicate with local charities, larger student organisations like the NUS, and the various individuals that get in touch with us.
+Hi, I’m Tom (they/them), a second year Philosophy undergrad at St John’s.
+My job is to oversee the goings-on of our committee and try make sure all the roles are integrating well together, plus attending CUSU council, and liaising with groups like local charities, larger student organisations like the NUS, and the various individuals that get in touch with us.
+I try to keep an active interest in what’s going on with all the other roles on committee, and really enjoy coming with ideas for socials and campaigns.
+As of now (March 2017) we don’t have an elected computing officer so I tend to do all that stuff as well (was my previous role on the committee).
 My personal life is deeply boring, mostly just pretending I’m clever and listening to music no one else likes.
 I was pushed down a hill by a cow once.

 Hi!
 I’m Simon (he/him), a second year Human, Social and Political Sciences student at St John’s College.
 I am responsible for the internal running of the Campaign: I organise Exec and Open Meetings, and work with the President to oversee the work of the Committee.
 I also help the Finance Officer with our budget, and I am in charge of elections and the Constitution.
 Other than that, I like languages, maps, and making fun of traditional British customs.

 Hi, I’m Saskia (she/her or they/them), and I study Human, Social and Political Sciences at St Catz.
 I run our yearly campaigns by organising speaker and social events, creating online and offline resources to be distributed to students, promoting relevant charities and liaising with different cultural and social societies to broaden our scope of influence.
 The end of this academic year will see a special 2017 Easter term campaign to help reduce the stress of exams an allow students to take full advantage of old and new resources.
 At the beginning of next academic year there will be a new campaign focussing on intersectionality.